-When preparing to run this engine, add 15-20 drops of smoke fluid through the smokestack (see Fig. 2).
+When preparing to run this engine, add 15-20 drops of smoke fluid through the smokestack (shown below).
 We recommend M.T.H.
 ProtoSmokeTM fluid.
 Do not overfill the unit or the fluid may leak out and coat the interior engine components.

-If you choose not to add smoke fluid (or have already added fluid but choose to run smoke-free), turn off the smoke unit by turning the smoke unit volume control fully counter-clockwise.
+If you choose not to add smoke fluid (or have already added fluid but choose to run smoke-free), turn off the smoke unit by turning the smoke unit control to the "OFF" position, fully Counter Clockwise position.
 Failure either to add fluid to the smoke unit or to turn it off may damage the smoke unit heating element and/or wicking material.
+See the "ProtoSmoke Unit Operation" section of this book for more information on smoke unit maintenance.